 Typical spans: 8 to 50 ft.

 Finishes: The bottom and vertical sections of the riser are cast against the form and typically will remain as cast in the final construction.
-The top (wearing surface) is typically troweled to the desired degree.
+The top (wearing surface) is mainly troweled to the desired degree.

 Typical thicknesses: 6 to 10 in.